luisenricke/BotonPanico/assets/SystemDesign.md

 - Check out the policies of the application
 - Check out the application information
 - Check out the application help
+- Clean up the data of the whole application

 ### Upcoming